 Lauren: My top splurge was good quality maternity jeans.
 I bought two pairs — one white and the other a dark wash.
 These were expensive but totally worth it; I lived in them.
 My top save would be all the times I shopped in my own closet!
 For instance, I would wear my classic pencil skirt with a sweater and it was so comfortable and felt dressy at the same time.

-What are some flattering silhouettes if you want to hide the bump/flaunt the bump?
+What are some flattering silhouettes if you want to hide the bump and if you want to flaunt the bump?

 Megan G, Design: Shift dresses, ponchos, oversized sweaters, styles with a banded bottom, or styles that are made with more structured fabric (woven vs jersey) are great to hide the bump.
 To flaunt the bump, choose anything that is soft and stretchy like jersey and fitted!
 Rouching on the sides of a tee or a dress gives a flattering fit around your new bump.